 Non-owner SR-22 insurance for Texas drivers

 If you’d like to reinstate your driver’s license but you don’t have a car to insure to even receive an SR-22, there is a workaround.
 You’ll still be required to have insurance, but you can buy a non-owner car insurance policy.
 The policy will insure you, regardless of what car you drive.
-Once you have a non-owner auto insurance policy in your name, the insurance company can issue an SR-22 Texas declaration and you can get the process started to have your driver’s license reinstated.
+Once you have a non-owner auto insurance policy in your name, some insurance companies will issue an SR-22 Texas declaration and you can get the process started to have your driver’s license reinstated.

 Frequently asked questions